 Reciprocity

 Our members are Chartered Accountants from England & Wales, Ireland, Scotland, Australia, New Zealand, South Africa and Canada.
 We have invited members of other CAW institutes to become Associates and participate in our events and networking.
 In addition we have invited CPA Canada members to continue their involvement with us as Associate members.
 To become a Chartered Accountant you must complete the program provided by each Institute.
-For information on becoming a Chartered Accountant, check our Chartered Accountancy Institute links.
+For information on becoming a Chartered Accountant, check our member institutes links.

 Members should note that while the agreement with NASBA/AICPA is a general agreement, it is not binding on individual states.
 Most US states recognize it in full, but some do not and the acceptance of the unilateral approach usually requires changes to state legislation.
 To address this, many members have sat IQEX in a different state to the state in which they reside.

 MRAs, which provide for reciprocal practice rights for Chartered Accountants and CPAs, are already in place for a number of countries.
 NASBA and AICPA have in recent years reworked and renegotiated previous agreements with the institutes in Canada, Ireland and Australia/New Zealand.
-It has also added agreements with Scotland and South Africa.
-The latter is as of 1st January 2020.
-ICAEW is also in discussion for a similar agreement as of November 2020.
+It has also added agreements with Scotland (ICAS) and South Africa (SAICA).
+The SAICA agreement was renewed effective 27 January 2026 and runs to 30 June 2031; the ICAS agreement lapsed on 31 August 2024.
+ICAEW and ISCA do not currently hold a US MRA.
+This information is reviewed periodically — last checked July 2026; verify current status with NASBA.

 Since the Canadian profession unified its MRA was renegotiated as the legacy CGAs and CMAs were not part of the original agreement.
 The renegotiated agreement was signed at the end of 2017.
 All members of CPA Canada are eligible to sit for the IQEX examination as long as they meet the requirements under the new MRA.
 Certain candidates will require additional experience and education in order to meet the audit practice requirement for the eligibility.
 These candidates will need to consult CPA Canada and their provincial bodies to determine their exact requirements.